-At the 2020 annual meeting of stockholders, the Company provided stockholders the opportunity to cast an advisory vote on executive compensation.
-The stockholders voted to approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the Compensation Discussion and Analysis section, the compensation tables and the accompanying narrative disclosure set forth in the Company's 2020 annual meeting proxy statement.
+At the 2023 annual meeting of stockholders, the Company provided stockholders the opportunity to cast an advisory vote on executive compensation.
+The stockholders voted to approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the Compensation Discussion and Analysis section, the compensation tables and the accompanying narrative disclosure set forth in the Company's 2023 annual meeting proxy statement.
 The Board viewed the vote as a strong expression of the stockholders' general satisfaction with the Company's current executive compensation programs.
-At the 2017 annual meeting of stockholders, the Company provided stockholders the opportunity to cast an advisory vote on the frequency of holding future advisory votes on executive compensation.
-Consistent with the stockholders' preference expressed in voting at the 2017 annual meeting of stockholders, the Company's Board of Directors determined that an advisory vote on the compensation of the Company's executive officers would be conducted every three years.
-Accordingly, a stockholder advisory vote on executive compensation, as well as an advisory vote on the frequency of holding future advisory votes on executive compensation, will take place at the 2023 Annual Meeting of Stockholders.
-See "Item 2: Advisory Vote on Executive Compensation" and "Item 3: Advisory Vote on Frequency of the Vote on Executive Compensation," respectively.
+At the 2023 annual meeting of stockholders, the Company also provided stockholders the opportunity to cast an advisory vote on the frequency of holding future advisory votes on executive compensation.
+Consistent with the stockholders' preference expressed in voting at the 2023 annual meeting of stockholders, the Company's Board of Directors determined that an advisory vote on the compensation of the Company's executive officers would be conducted every three years.
+A stockholder advisory vote on executive compensation will take place at the 2026 Annual Meeting of Stockholders.
+The next stockholder vote on the frequency of holding future advisory votes on executive compensation will take place at the 2029 Annual Meeting of Stockholders.